 One of those men, going for all of the aforementioned reasons, is our indomitable eighteenth-century protagonist, Ken Kuyler, the Albany-born son of Dutch immigrants, a fearless scout in the mold of Natty Bumppo.

 In Book 3 (due out 2022,) it’s victory and peace, at last.
 Ken’s Adirondack valley is no longer threatened by the tomahawk and the scalping knife, but the successful conclusion of the wars, the expulsion of the French from the continent, the subjugation of the (Eastern) Indians, has brought changes Ken could not have foreseen.
-Settlers swarm into the North Country, and with the erstwhile allies, the colonials and the British, no longer held together by the external threat of annihilation, old loyalties are discarded, old hurts recalled.
-The beautiful Champlain Valley, adjacent to Ken’s peaceful home and always at the center of the earlier struggles, once again sees conflict, and this time, the reasons for fighting are not so clearly evident as before.
+With the erstwhile allies, the colonials and the British, no longer held together by the external threat of annihilation, old loyalties are discarded, old hurts recalled and the beautiful Champlain Valley, always at the center of the earlier struggles, once again sees conflict.

 In Book 2 of the Skywater Series, (due out 2019,) the War of the Austrian Succession has ended.
 In the colonies, nothing has been settled.
 The savagery and tempo of Indian raids is unabated.
 No peace treaty between European nations can quell the violence in North America and there is a weary fatalism.
 If the wars must continue until one side or the other is expelled from the continent, if only war can bring a lasting peace, it’s best to get on with it.